MicrosoftDocs/well-architected/well-architected/performance-efficiency/respond-live-performance-issues.md

 **Use root cause analysis.** Root cause analysis requires hypothesis testing.
 After you review monitoring data, you should list potential causes of the performance issue and test them.
 To conduct a root cause analysis on a live performance issue, you can follow these steps:

-1. *Gather information*.
-Collect as much information as possible about the performance issue.
+1. *Gather information.* Collect as much information as possible about the performance issue.
 Examples include error messages, logs, performance metrics, and any other relevant data.

-1. *Define the problem*.
-Clearly define the problem by identifying the symptoms and the effect that the problem has on the workload or users.
+1. *Define the problem.* Clearly define the problem by identifying the symptoms and the effect that the problem has on the workload or users.

-1. *Investigate potential causes*.
-Narrow down the scope of the analysis by identifying the specific component or area of the workload where the performance issue is occurring.
+1. *Investigate potential causes.* Narrow down the scope of the analysis by identifying the specific component or area of the workload where the performance issue is occurring.
 Identify potential causes of the performance issue based on the gathered information.
 This process can involve analyzing code, configuration settings, infrastructure, or external dependencies.

-1. *Correlate data*.
-Dive deeper into the collected data to identify patterns, anomalies, or correlations that might contribute to the performance issue.
+1. *Correlate data.* Dive deeper into the collected data to identify patterns, anomalies, or correlations that might contribute to the performance issue.
 Data correlation is key to identifying performance issues and causes.
 It can involve reviewing logs, analyzing performance metrics, and conducting tests.

-1. *Test hypotheses*.
-Formulate hypotheses based on the potential causes that you identify.
+1. *Test hypotheses.* Formulate hypotheses based on the potential causes that you identify.
 Conduct tests to validate or refute your hypotheses.
 You should use a test environment to see whether you can replicate the error.

-1. *Implement solutions*.
-Once you identify a root cause, develop and implement solutions to address the performance issue.
+1. *Implement solutions.* Once you identify a root cause, develop and implement solutions to address the performance issue.

-1. *Monitor and validate*.
-After you implement the solutions, continuously monitor the workload to ensure that the performance issue is resolved.
+1. *Monitor and validate.* After you implement the solutions, continuously monitor the workload to ensure that the performance issue is resolved.
 Validate the effectiveness of the solutions by monitoring performance metrics and user feedback.

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: The steps of a root cause analysis, such as identifying possible causes, testing hypotheses, and documenting the analysis, can be time consuming.
 To correlate performance issues, you also need to collect and store data.
 The required time and infrastructure can add significant work to the operations teams and cost to the workload.